kosakowska/kosakowska/README.md

 😊I'm interested in programming, mikrocontrollers and volleyball.

-🌱I’m currently learning C and C++.
+🌱I’m currently learning C, C++ and Java.

 📫How to reach me: kosakowskagosia3@gmail.com